umd-lhcb/nixos-config-rpi/README.md

 git checkout rpi3
 ```

-Before proceed, remove all files in the `/boot` partition with `rm -rf`.
+Before proceed, remove all files in the `/boot` partition with `rm -rf /boot/*`.
 This
 is because the `/boot` partition is too small and can't fit the pending rpi3
 kernel.

-Now rebuild the system with rpi4---this takes ~3 hrs, because rpi3 kernel needs
+Now rebuild the system with the rpi4.
+This takes ~3 hrs, because the rpi3 kernel needs
 manual compilation:
 ```
 nixos-rebuild switch